 In August 1962, the Town Council created the Airport Commission and appointed Stanley Caulkins, George Hammerly, and Dr. Albert B. White as the commission's founding members.
-Under the guidance of the new Airport Commission, the Town applied for and received a grant from the Federal Aviation Agency for a purchase of land and construction of a new, modern airport.
+Under the guidance of the new Airport Commission, the Town applied for and received a grant from the Federal Aviation Agency for the purchase of land and construction of a new, modern airport.
 Mr. Godfrey released the Town from the provision to use the existing Leesburg Airport as a public airport, allowing the Town to sell the property and use the proceeds of the sale as grant matching funds.

 In June 1963, Leesburg was awarded the grant and construction on the new airport began.
 The new airport was named Godfrey Field in honor of Arthur Godfrey.
 Construction costs totaled almost $478,000, with half of the funds supplied by federal and state grants.
 When it was dedicated on October 10, 1964, Godfrey Field featured a 3,500 foot runway, taxiways, parking aprons, two hangars and an administration building with passenger lounge.
 The airfield had runway lighting and a rotating beacon that served as a guide light from dusk to dawn.